Explore BU MET gastronomy and food studies graduate courses. Click on any course title below to expand the course description.

 MET ML 698 Cook Like a Pro: Mastering Culinary Essentials

-Designed for beginners and aspiring cooks alike, this course will guide you through the fundamentals of meal preparation, ingredient selection, and proper seasoning.
-Learn to master essential techniques, from handling a knife like a pro to chopping, sautéing, baking, and plating—all while developing good kitchen practices and habits.
-Classes are available online or in our state-of-the-art kitchen and are taught by the same team of highly acclaimed chefs who teach in our professional culinary program. [ 4 cr. ]
+This hands-on class is designed for beginners and aspiring cooks alike and guides you through the fundamentals of meal preparation, ingredient selection, and proper seasoning.
+You’ll learn how to master essential techniques, from handling a knife like a pro to chopping and sautéing to baking and plating, all while developing good kitchen practices and habits.
+Classes take place in our state-of-the-art kitchen and are taught by the same team of highly acclaimed chefs who teach in our professional culinary program.
+While completion of this class does not result in a certificate, it offers a scaled-down version of our professional culinary program.
+The class covers all the basic core skills with a focus on key recipes and techniques. [ 4 cr. ]

 This intensive, semester-long culinary program combines the best aspects of traditional culinary arts study with hands-on instruction from highly acclaimed professional chefs and food industry experts.
 Master basic classic and modern techniques, explore various cultures and cuisines and learn theories of food production in BU's state-of-the-art laboratory kitchen.
 Upon successful completion, students receive a Certificate in the Culinary Arts from Boston University. [ 8 cr. ]